microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.DurableDashboards.Alerts.document.md

 Dynamic Telemetry log schemas introduce an innovative approach to system monitoring and diagnostics.
-Unlike static telemetry, which relies on predefined data points and structures, dynamic telemetry allows for the real-time adjustment and customization of log schemas based on the current needs and conditions of the system.
+Unlike static telemetry, which relies on predefined data points and structures, Dynamic Telemetry allows for the real-time adjustment and customization of log schemas based on the current needs and conditions of the system.
 This flexibility enables more precise and context-aware data collection, providing deeper